 Family Law Year in Review

-We are happy to once again offer the full-day year in review of Family Law cases with Fareen Jamal returning to offer her expertise.
+We are happy to once again offer the full-day year in review of Family Law cases.
 The afternoon session will focus on financial issues in family law, including a review of financial disclosure obligations, and the evolution of the law from Bates v.
 Welcher to Boucher v.
 Boucher.

 The session is being presented by the MBA Family Law Section